-The West Shore Lake Pontchartrain project is located in southeast Louisiana on the east-bank of the Mississippi River in St. Charles, St. John the Baptist, and St. James Parishes in Southeast LA.
-The West Shore Lake Pontchartrain Chief’s report was published in June 2016 and the project has been included in the Bipartisan Budget Act of 2018.
+The West Shore Lake Pontchartrain project is located in southeast Louisiana on the east-bank of the Mississippi River in St. Charles, St. John the Baptist, and St. James parishes in southeast Louisiana.
+The West Shore Lake Pontchartrain Chief’s report was published in June 2016 and the project received $760 million in funding in the Bipartisan Budget Act of 2018.

-Over 60,000 people in the 3 parish study area have little to no hurricane risk reduction in place.
-Additionally, the dominant evacuation route for the New Orleans metropolitan area (I-10) bisects the study area.
+More than 60,000 people in the three-parish study area have little to no hurricane risk reduction in place.
+Additionally, the dominant evacuation route for the New Orleans metropolitan area (I10) bisects the study area.
 During Hurricane Isaac, storm surge inundated approximately 7,000 homes and the interstate was submerged for several days slowing emergency response across the region.
-The Project will construct a 100 year level risk reduction system extending from the Bonnet Carre spillway to Garyville.
+The Project will construct a 100-year level risk reduction system extending from the Bonnet Carre spillway to Garyville.

 100-year risk reduction will be achieved by a variety of structural and non-structural features to include: levees, floodwalls, and pump stations.